 Not all business types accepted.
 You can use the registration form to check if your type of business qualifies.
 One thing that’s explicitly excluded at the moment is selling physical goods (e.g. dropshipping or selling via Amazon FSB is not supported).

 Not a tax haven.
 Just to be clear, Estonia is not a tax haven.
-It has a regular 20% corporate tax rate. e-Residency in Estonia can be convenient in many ways, but it won’t (in itself) lower your taxes.
+It does have a 20% corporate tax rate, as well as income and social taxes if you take money out as salary. e-Residency in Estonia can be convenient in many ways, but it won’t (in itself) lower your taxes.

 Avoiding bureaucracy.
 Company registration and management are super smooth.
 You can enjoy Estonia’s excellent digital services for your company while still remaining income tax resident in your home country or elsewhere.

 Designed for online companies.
 The service is ideal for freelancer, bloggers, remote workers, independent consultants, etc. who sell their digital services internationally.
 Everything is remote and the Xolo team is accustomed to dealing with nomads and online workers.
 (This is really nice!
-Some of my previous bookkeepers never understood my international situation, never heard of things like affiliate income, etc.)
+My previous bookkeepers never understood my international situation, never heard of things like affiliate income, and often got confused.)

 No taxes until distribution.
 Estonia’s tax law is such that you don’t pay tax until the money is distributed as dividends or salary.
 This gives you some advantage if you plan to invest company funds (e.g. in stocks or cryptocurrency).